programminghistorian/jekyll/lessons/graph-databases-and-SPARQL.md

 - **SPARQL** - _Protocol and RDF Query Language_ - The language used to query RDF graph databases
 - **RDF** - _Resource Description Framework_ - A method for structuring data as a graph or network of connected statements, rather than a series of tables.
 - **LOD** - _Linked Open Data_ - LOD is RDF data published online with dedicated URIs in such a manner than developers can reliably reference it.
-- **URI** - _Uniform Resource Identifier_ - Also known as a URL (uniform resource locator), or a web link.
+- **URI** - _Uniform Resource Identifier_ - a string of characters for identifying a resource.
+A **URL**, or uniform resource locator, is a type of URI that points to resources on the web.
-- **node** - A node in a graph database represents some entity that has relationships to other entities within the database.
 - **prefix** - In order to simplify SPARQL queries, a user may specify prefixes that act as abbreviations for full URIs.
+These abbreviations, or **QNames**, are also used in namespaced XML documents.
 - **statement** - Sometimes also called a "triple", an RDF statement is a quantum of knowledge comprising a _subject_, _predicate_, and _object_.

 # Real-world queries